 You should now have all the information you need to have a rough estimate of your financial independence target — the amount you should aim for to retire without much worry.

-Simply multiply your anticipated retirement expenses by a number in the range of 20 to 33.
-You’ve got your number.
+Simply multiply how much money you’ll need for your anticipated retirement expenses by a number in the range of 20 to 33 after accounting for any portion covered by truly passive income.

 What’s your number?
 At what age do you think you could achieve it?